alexa-labs/workshop-in-skill-purchasing/lab-1-guide.md

 1. Create an environment
 1. Accept the defaults and click Next
 1. Review and click Create Environment
-1. Wait a few minutes while the environemnt is created.
+1. Wait a few minutes while the environment is created.
 1. Once the environment is ready, enter the command `npm install ask-cli -g` to install the ASK CLI.
 1. Configure the ASK CLI by entering the command `ask init --no-browser`.
 1. Press **ENTER** to use the default profile.
 This will use the temporary AWS credentials managed by Cloud9.
 Click [here](https://docs.aws.amazon.com/cloud9/latest/user-guide/auth-and-access-control.html#auth-and-access-control-temporary-managed-credentials) to learn more about Temporary Credentials.